luukfroling/BEP/parts/06-discussion.md

 ## Regularisation term

 Since the AttU-Net is used to reconstruct CT scan images, its outputs must be clinically meaningful and physically plausible.
 To help guide the model toward producing more realistic reconstructions, a regularisation term can be introduced during training and reconstruction [@ge2023mb].
 This term can incorporate physical constraints into the learning process, encouraging the model to generate outputs that not only appear correct but also align with the physical reality of CT imaging.
-T

 For example, by penalising discrepancies between the forward projections of the reconstructed image and the actual measured sinogram data, the model is discouraged from producing outputs that deviate from what is physically observable.
 This helps the network learn to reconstruct features that are consistent with the measurement process, reducing the risk of hallucinated structures or anatomically implausible results.